System call: Typical implementations

 For IA-64 architecture, EPC (Enter Privileged Code) instruction is used.
 The first eight system call arguments are passed in registers, and the rest are passed on the stack.

 In the IBM System/360 mainframe family, and its successors, a Supervisor Call instruction (SVC), with the number in the instruction rather than in a register, implements a system call for legacy facilities in most of (Note: The CP components of CP-67 and VM use the Diagnose (DIAG) instruction as a Hypervisor CALL (HVC) from a virtual machine to CP.)
 IBM's own operating systems, and for all system calls in Linux.
 In later versions of MVS, IBM uses the Program Call (PC) instruction for many newer facilities.
 In particular, PC is used when the caller might be in Service Request Block (SRB) mode.

 The PDP-11 minicomputer used the EMT, TRAP and IOT instructions, which, similar to the IBM System/360 SVC and x86 INT, put the code in the instruction; they generate interrupts to specific addresses, transferring control to the operating system.
 The VAX 32-bit successor to the PDP-11 series used the CHMK, CHME, and CHMS instructions to make system calls to privileged code at various levels; the code is an argument to the instruction.

+Within the RISC-V privileged architecture, the instruction ECALL (after environment call) is designed to enter a more privileged level and therefore this instruction performs the functionalities related to system calls.
+ECALL events are then handled in a similar fashion to other types of synchronous traps, including the same return mechanism.
+In the related Linux implementations, the system call number is placed into the a7 (x17) register before ECALL is executed, function arguments are listed in accordance to the RISC-V ABI (a0, a1, ...) while the return value is put in a0.